katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 * add -trace option that does not color/clear/fancy output.
 This should make testing the script easier.
 * Make the script testable. (fake docker logs/create/etc..  + -trace option should allow for rappid prototyping.)
+* combine remove script into the main script as --delete.

 COULD
 * Determine default postgres version automatically.